-This low carb oatmeal recipe made with coconut flour is a delicious, creamy coconut porridge to starts the day.
+This low carb oatmeal recipe made with coconut flour is a delicious, creamy coconut porridge to start the day.
 Plus, this keto oatmeal is also paleo, vegan and gluten free!

 This Healthy Low Carb Oatmeal recipe made with coconut flour, almond butter and almond milk is a great alternative to your regular oatmeal.
-It is a single serve keto recipe ready in 5 minutes and 100% sugar free.
+It’s a single serve keto recipe ready in 5 minutes and 100% sugar free.
 You’ll love its creamy, silky-sweet texture.
-If you watch the carbs, note that this single serve oatmeal recipe contains only 8.5 g net carb – yes, it is also loaded with 8.2 g of plant-based protein to feed those muscles!
-It can be eaten for breakfast or as a light post work out snack.
+If you watch the carbs, note that this single-serve oatmeal recipe contains only 6g net carb – yes, it’s also loaded with 8.2 g of plant-based protein to feed those muscles!
+It can be eaten for breakfast or as a light post workout snack.
 Dairy free, vegan, gluten free, kids approved!

 Do you miss a hot creamy oatmeal in the morning?
-Obviously, we miss some food on low carb keto diet but the good news is there is always an alternative.
-So that low carb oatmeal recipe or coconut flour porridge, call this as you want will fix any porridge cravings.
-Plus, it tick all the diet, keto vegan recipe, paleo and gluten free!
-Bonus, there is only 5 ingredients needed to make this.
+Obviously, we miss some food on low carb keto diet but the good news is there’s always an alternative.
+So that low-carb oatmeal recipe or coconut flour porridge, call this as you want, will fix any porridge cravings.
+Plus, it ticks all the diets, keto, vegan, paleo and gluten free!
+Bonus, there are only 5 ingredients needed to make this.

 Shredded coconut – unsweetened

 Unsweetened almond milk or unsweetened coconut milk – it should be noted that as for any regular porridge recipe, the amount of milk you add will change the texture.
 For a sticky dense porridge, add less milk, or cook the porridge longer to evaporate the liquid.
 For a silky smooth texture, add a splash of extra milk.